-The Company recorded a gross claims ratio of 59.3% during 2021 (2020: 74.0%).
-Despite an increase in Catastrophe projected ultimate losses in 2021, the Company performed well with the most significant impacts during the year being from Hurricane Ida (\$16.9m net), the US Winter Storms (\$12.8m) and the European Floods in Bernd (\$3.1m net).
+The Company recorded a gross claims ratio of 63.4% (2021: 69.2%) for the year ended 31 December 2022, mainly driven by benign catastrophe ("CAT") experience towards the end of 2022.
+Significant CAT losses during the year include Hurricane Ian (\$22.7m net) and the US Winter Storm Elliot (\$2.3m net).
 The Company continues to benefit from its outward reinsurance program to minimise these projected ultimate losses.
-The impact of COVID-19 remains minimal with favourable development in the year reducing the ultimate to \$1.0m (net).

-The gross acquisition ratio at 16.2% is 1.0% higher than prior year driven by multiple lines of business.
-The net acquisition ratio has increased marginally from 1.4% in 2020 to 2.4% in 2021.
+The impact of COVID-19 remains minimal with some adverse deterioration in the year of \$1.7m (net).
+The gross acquisition ratio at 16.2% is stable compared to prior year.
+The net acquisition ratio has increased marginally from 2.4% in 2021 to 2.5% in 2022.

-General and administrative expenses have slightly increased to 12.5% (2020: 11.2%) in line with the additional business in the Company.
-Ceding commissions included within General and administrative expenses remain consistent and proportionally in-line with 2020.
+General and administrative expenses have slightly decreased to \$38.0m (2021: \$38.2m) broadly aligned with prior year.
+Ceding commissions included within general and administrative expenses remain consistent and proportionally in line with 2021.